 - Scissors (sharp ones are a must!)

 - Clear Tape

 - Extras (greenery, faux cranberries, ornaments, etc)

 First, let’s chat about the wrapping paper because it makes a BIG difference when it comes to wrapping.
 I opt for thicker paper instead of super-thin wrapping paper.
 In fact, some of my favorite paper to use is craft paper (in white or tan).
 It’s incredibly inexpensive and durable.
 Plus, then you can really jazz up your gift with ribbon and the extras!
 I do sometimes opt for wrapping paper with prints (like the gold polka dotted one!), but again try to choose thicker high-quality paper.

 Easy Tip: Don’t forget to choose colors that go with your holiday decor since these gifts will act as Christmas decorations under the tree!
 Also, if you’re buying for lots of people wrap gifts for one family in all the same paper.
 That way when it’s time to head out to the family party, you can quickly find the gifts you need to bring.

 Cut the Paper

 First, take your gift and figure out which side will be facing up.
 You’ll want the tape to be on the bottom, so place the gift face down on your paper as you measure it out.
-One of the biggest mistakes we both used to make was using way too much paper.
+One of the biggest mistakes I used to make was using way too much paper.
 You’ll want to cut the paper so there is very little excess.